-Most people these days have an overdraft on their bank accounts.
+Most people these days have an authorised overdraft facility on their bank accounts.
 Even when opening a bank account most banks will open the account with an agreed overdraft.
 So don’t panic!

 However, there are some common scenarios where an overdraft is likely to affect a mortgage application with the majority of mortgage lenders.

 If you are over your authorised overdraft limit this is very likely to affect your chances of getting a mortgage.
 This is because how you are with money and credit it is a major factor that mortgage lenders will take into consideration when deciding whether to offer you one.